Witege: Middle High German Dietrich Poems

 In the so-called fantastical Dietrich poems, Witege is one of Dietrich von Bern's warriors.
 In Laurin, Witige accompanies Dietrich and is responsible for destroying the dwarf King Laurin's rose garden.
 Dietrich then saves him from Laurin's wrath.
 Witige accompanies Dietrich, Hildebrand, and Dietleib into Laurin's kingdom and is captured.
 Dietleib arranges for their escape and the destruction of the dwarf kingdom.
 In Virginal, Witige, together with Heime, is one of the warriors who saves Dietrich from captivity in the hands of giants—a situation reminiscent of that in Waldere.
 He is also mentioned as one of Dietrich's warriors in the Rosengarten zu Worms, battling the giant Asprian.

 In the so-called "historical" poems, which seem to take place after the fantastical ones, Witege has betrayed Dietrich and joined his wicked Uncle Ermenrich.
 No surviving poem relates the story of how Witege came to betray Dietrich, however; it is merely assumed as the situation from which the poems begin.
 One version of the Rosengarten, the reason is because Dietrich's man Wolfhart is angry that Witege had refused to fight unless he received Schemming—Witege requests to leave in order to avoid a feud and Dietrich allows him, reminding him of his oaths.
 In Dietrichs Flucht, Witege is responsible for capturing a large number of Dietrich's men.
 In order to have them returned, Dietrich must leave his kingdom.
 Witege is captured by Dietrich during the latter's attempt to reclaim his kingdom in Italy; Dietrich forgives Witege and trusts him with Ravenna.
 Witege soon betrays Dietrich, however, and hands the city over to Ermenrich, slaughtering the inhabitants.
 In the Rabenschlacht, Witege reluctantly kills the two sons of Etzel and Dietrich's brother Diether when he is forced to fight them.
 He is then pursued into the sea by a vengeful Dietrich, but saved by a mermaid.
 In Alpharts Tod, Witege and his companion Heime fight and kill the young warrior Alphart.
 Witege kills Alphart from behind in order to save Heime's life.
 He is nevertheless portrayed as reluctant to fight against his former friend Dietrich.
 He is mentioned as having slain the young Nuodunc in the Nibelungenlied.

 Witege's horse Schemming and his sword Mimming are mentioned in multiple poems.
-One version of Virginal mentions that he bears a banner with a silver serpant and a hammer and tongs.
+One version of Virginal mentions that he bears a banner with a silver serpent and a hammer and tongs.
 In one version of the Rosengarten (A), Dietrich gives Schemming to Witege to encourage him to fight.
 In another, it is mentioned that Witege had lost Schemming to Dietrich, having originally received the horse from his father.
 In Dietrichs Flucht, however, Dietrich gives Witege Schemming when he has returned to his side.
 Schemming is the horse that saves Witege in the Rabenschlacht.
 Wielant the smith is mentioned as Witege's father in multiple poems.